About Helen Dunn Frame

 In Costa Rica, where she has spent most of her time since 2005, she began a nonfiction book based on her adventure by writing epistles to friends.
 With input from others living in Costa Rica coupled with extensive research, she authored an anecdotal book to help Baby Boomers jump start their due diligence in order to find their paradise for retirement.

-Retiring in Costa Rica or Doctors, Dogs and Pura Vida was recently released in paperback and Kindle on Amazon where Greek Ghosts may also be purchased.
+A second edition of Retiring in Costa Rica or Doctors, Dogs and Pura Vida was recently released in paperback and Kindle on Amazon where Greek Ghosts may also be purchased.
 Meanwhile in addition to marketing this book she is editing her manuscript based on a major worldwide scandal in the 1970s

 Helen, a former real estate broker specializing in retail and restaurants in Texas, became Editor of Coldwell Banker Costa Rica's Vista Magazine in 2008 that not only listed properties and businesses for sale and rent but offered information about the country, its people, as well as living and investing in Costa Rica.
 Subsequently she contributed to the Coldwell Banker Coast to Coast Properties website and wrote articles for the Weston Magazine Group in Greater NYC and The Tico Times, now only available online.